thabo4587/-thabo4587-THALIK431_WFC-2401_GroupB_Thabo_Likotsi_-DJS11-Portfolio-Piece-main/README.md

 Related by season/show episodes are grouped together in favourites?????

-Install ESL Lint
+Design a favicon mostly html

 finish reset button logic

-I need to fix my file structure and seperate components and pages
+hover play icon svg

 Use Material UI for styled buttons:

-Design a favicon mostly html

 Add dropdown menu for description and create shorter description function

-Audio player must show listening progress

-User receives a notification  alert that confirms they want to close or route to different pagr the page when audio is playing
+ensure notification for closing while playing is global